Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 ```

 This is fine, but we're repeating ourselves a little bit.
 In case we might want to change our greeting later, lets not
 have `"Hello, "` twice.
-To maintain consitency we can call our macro from inside our macro!
+To maintain consistency we can call our macro from inside our macro!

 ```rust
 macro_rules! hello {